 Starting 1 April 2019, Australians aged 18-29 years can expect insurers to offer you two per cent for each year they are under 30, to be capped at 10 per cent for 18 to 25-year-olds.
 See the full outline of the reform here.

-Certain insurance companies such as Bupa are looking into delivering customized packages to meet the unique needs of the younger generation with a flexible subscription model.
+Certain insurance companies are looking into delivering customized packages to meet the unique needs of the younger generation with a flexible subscription model.
 A new insurance marketplace might be coming for you.

 You might be excited to hear that the innovative start-ups are also getting involved in creative solutions and products in healthcare as well.
 There are hackathons, summits and ‘catalyst’ programs each year in Australia ( and in many other developed countries) for entrepreneurs wanting to tackle the challenges of improving the human health experience.